-The Vegoils Division (Wadala) continues as a contract processor of
+The Vegoils Division (Wadala) continues to operate as a contract

 Research and Development (R&D)

-In the year under consideration the R&D activities have resulted in the
+In the year under consideration our R&D activities have resulted in the

-launch of two new products, each of them being high value derivatives
+launch of few new products, each of them being high value derivatives

 of fatty alcohols, having specialty applications in personal care

 products and textile auxiliaries.
-Innovations in existing processes and
+Innovation in existing processes and

-the endeavor to develop new processes and technologies will be an
+the endeavour to develop new processes and technologies will be an

-Your Company will also continue to focus its attention on high value
+ongoing activity.
+We continue to focus our attention on high value

 fractionated fatty acids and fatty alcohols for the polymer, oilfield,